Order of Visit: High Point #42

 Shortly above this spot, I could see a plaque commemorating Mt.
 Marcy’s 100th anniversary as we neared the final climb.
 Then we scrambled up to search the rocks for the brass survey monument.
 The wet conditions made it hard to distinguish anything on the rock’s surface, and we might not have spotted the flat marker, but for the small bits of discoloration around its edges.
 Finally!
 We made it to the summit!

 My summit picture leaves a lot to be desired in terms of clarity, but it pretty accurately depicts the conditions in that moment.
 Wet.
 Cold.
 Cloudy.
-And bordering on the edge of miserable.
+And bordering on the edge of misery.

 Knowing that we still had another 3.5 hours of hiking ahead of us, we departed the summit quickly.
 The sooner we got back to the trailhead, the sooner we’d get to change into dry clothes.

-The hike back down was as wretched as we’d anticipated, except the trail was now 100% muddier and wetter.
+The hike back down Mount Marcy was as wretched as we’d anticipated, except the trail was now 100% muddier and wetter.
 We had to traverse slick rock sheets that angled down like waterslides.
-And somehow the descent felt even steeper than either of us remembered on the way up.
+And somehow, the descent felt even steeper than either of us remembered on the way up.

 Right in the middle of our descent though, we got a sudden weather reprieve.
 The rain slowed from a torrent to mere sprinkles.
 Hikers were heading uphill toward us and they seemed to be mostly dry and fewer than half of them were even wearing jackets.

 Maybe we’d been too hasty to begin our hike so early.
-Perhaps we should have hung out at the Loj and had a leisurely breakfast and wait it out instead of racing to the trailhead at sunrise.
+Perhaps we should have hung out at the Loj and had that leisurely breakfast to wait for the storm indoors instead of racing to the trailhead at sunrise.

 Both Keith and I pulled dry shirts out of our daypacks and tried to warm back up while stowing our sopping wet rain jackets in a plastic bag.
 We were semi-warm now and our spirits lifted as we each ate a snack.